Cuthbert, Texas

 Cuthbert is a ghost town in Mitchell County, Texas, United States.
-Cuthbert was established in 1890 when the founder D. T. Bozeman built a wagonyard and store.
+Cuthbert was established in 1890 when the founder D. T. Bozeman built a wagon yard and store.
 The community and post office were named for Thomas Cuthbertson, a family friend of the Bozemans.
 By the early 1920s, Cuthbert had a church, two stores, a blacksmith shop, a cotton gin, telephone office, and a school.
-In 1920 the T. and P. Abrams No. 1 oil well, one of the first commercial oil ventures in the Permian Basin, was drilled just over a mile north of the town.
+In 1920, the T. and P. Abrams No. 1 oil well, one of the first commercial oil ventures in the Permian Basin, was drilled just over a mile north of the town.
 A post office, two businesses, and a population of twenty-five were reported at the community in 1936, the year that its school was consolidated with that of Colorado City.
-After World War II the improvement of rural roads in the area led to Cuthbert's decline as it lost its trade to Colorado City.
-The Cuthbert post office was discontinued about 1960, when the town reported one business and a population of twenty-five.
-By 1974 only a cemetery and scattered farms remained in the area.
+After World War II, the improvement of rural roads in the area led to Cuthbert's decline as it lost its trade to Colorado City.
+The Cuthbert post office was discontinued circa 1960, when the town reported one business and a population of twenty-five.
+By 1974, only a cemetery and scattered farms remained in the area.